Sreeraj-nair/hello-world/SeleniumWebDriverJava.md

 It is the combination of one or more frameworks discussed above.

 4. Page Object Model Framework
+Page object model is a model that allows easy and quick maintenance.
+Application pages are physically seperated into different pages.
+Eg LoginPage.java, HomePage.java, UserRegistration.java, MenuBar.java.
+TestCase.java will contain the tests and will interact with the pages to execute tests.

 ### What are some of the important classes and interfaces of WebDriver?